 Best Ransomware Protection for Windows

-Windows Defender, the anti-malware built into Windows 10 and other versions of Windows, includes the Controlled Folder Access feature, which protects against ransomware.
+Windows Defender, the anti-malware built into Windows 10 and other versions of Windows, includes the Controlled Folder Access feature, which is good protection against ransomware.
 However, it’s turned off by default.

 If you enable it, it will protect common folders, such as Documents and Pictures, from unauthorized changes.
 If ransomware tried to encrypt files in your Documents folder, it would be stopped.
 However, as with any security software, this isn’t a perfect solution.
 Also, you’ll see a lot more permission requests, as legitimate programs ask for access to your folders.